Law Reform (Frustrated Contracts) Act 1943: Section 1: Adjustment of rights and liabilities of parties to frustrated contracts

 The first section of the Act changes the rights of parties, subject to frustrated contracts, to claim payments or damages.
 Section 1(1) states that the Act applies, subject to following subsections, as follows.

-Where a contract governed by English law has become impossible of performance or been otherwise frustrated, and the parties thereto have for that reason been discharged from the further performance of the contract ...
+Where a contract governed by English law has become impossible of performance or been otherwise frustrated, and the parties thereto have for that reason been discharged from the further performance of the contract...

 It therefore does not modify any previous common law developments on when contracts are frustrated, merely the legal consequences that may follow.

-Section 1(2) of the Act regards payments already made, or financial obligations which fell before the frustrating event.
+Section 1(2) of the Act regards two situations: payments already made; and financial obligations which fell before the frustrating event.
 Pre-payments can be returned in part, or in full, where it is deemed "just to do so having regard to all the circumstances".
-It is not mandatory now implied the courts will necessarily award any remuneration for expenses or other payments.
-However, such a provision differs from the previous system of reimbursement established in Fibrosa Spolka Akcyjna v Fairbairn Lawson Combe Barbour Ltd, where pre-payments could only be recovered where that had been a total lack of consideration.
+It is not mandatory for the courts to award any remuneration for expenses or other payments.
+The provision differs from the previous system of reimbursement established in Fibrosa Spolka Akcyjna v Fairbairn Lawson Combe Barbour Ltd, where pre-payments could only be recovered where that had been a total lack of consideration.
 With regard to the second situation, any financial obligation due (as in Chandler v Webster) is excused, subject to where expenses have been incurred by the payee.
 In this instance, the courts may award an amount up to what was payable prior to the frustrating event.

 The case of Gamerco SA v ICM/Fair Warning (Agency) Ltd. demonstrates the application of this section.
 Here, a large pre-payment of $412,500 was returned to Gamerco SA, where they had incurred expenses prior to a frustrated contract for a series of concerts, despite both sides having begun performance (in the form of advertising).
+The courts interpreted the section as giving courts broad discretion as to an award, considering the extent of harshness an award imposes upon either party.